Secure Passwords

 • The longer, the better

-• Use all types of characters
+• Use different characters

 • Make it unique